top of page

 What is a Fuzz Pedal?

-At its core, a fuzz pedal is an effect unit that clips the sound wave of an instrument, creating a distorted sound with a rich, warm texture, often described as 'fuzzy'.
-But why "fuzz"?
 The term itself evokes the kind of gritty, raw sound these pedals produce—a far cry from the clean, polished tones we often associate with modern music.
 It’s this unique texture that makes the fuzz effect so sought after.

 How is Fuzz Different from Overdrive and Distortion?